MykhailoRp/GroupScheduleChatBot/README.md

 *This bot was created to manage schedule of a university group and create queues for specified lessons*

 # Setup
+1. Run "pip install -r requirements.txt" in command line
-1. Run setup.py to start setup process
+2. Run setup.py to start setup process
-2. Enter asked information in set format
+3. Enter asked information in set format
-3. Start bot from the same terminal or with start.py
+4. Start bot from the same terminal or with start.py

 # Features